On this page

 Current burning period

-Burning periods (indicative only)
+All burning periods (indicative only)

 Restricted burning - April, May, October and November

-Burning is not allowed if:
+Burning is not permitted if:

 Unrestricted burning